 Last Updated on by

-Underwear is the unsung hero of hiking clothes.
+Underwear is the unsung hero of hiking clothes and a critical hiking base layer.
 This vital piece of clothing helps protect our most delicate parts, but many outdoor enthusiasts don’t pay much attention to them while gearing up for a trip.
-Hikers will go above and beyond to get the best hiking gear they can afford, only to settle for cotton briefs when it’s time to buy hiking underwear.

 Flatlocked seams help to reduce chafing in all the delicate places where your skin might come in contact with the garment.
 One of its innovative designs is the sideways waistband stitch which effectively eliminates any friction with your backpack.